atiyabzafar/atiyabzafar.github.io/Blog/latexpy.md

 ```

 ## How to use the script
-In the python file (`script.py`) you can find the function replace() defined.
+In the python file (`script.py`) ([Link for the github rep](https://github.com/atiyabzafar/latexpy)) you can find the function replace() defined.
 It takes the tex file as the first input and a python dictionary as the second input.

 **Sample:**
 ```Python